DIY dark circles are the latest beauty craze to go viral on TikTok

 As someone who has spent more hours than I care to count covering mine up with concealer in the mornings, the new dark circles TikTok trend feels a bit against the grain.
 But hey, that's the beauty of beauty, folks!

-This is of course the app that has popularized pretty much everything from space girl make-up (opens in new tab) to rice water for hair (opens in new tab), slugging skincare (opens in new tab) and this winged liner hack (opens in new tab) .
+This is of course the app that has popularized pretty much everything from space girl make-up to rice water for hair, slugging skincare and this winged liner hack .
 It really is the place where anything goes.

 Gen Z-ers are currently taking to the social media app to share tutorials on how to create your own dark under eye circles, using lipstick, eyeshadow or blush.
 I guess that's what happens if you don't have your own au naturel version 24/7.
 Think of it as this year's answer to faux freckles, if you will.